Information that Must be Disclosed to UC Berkeley

 These disclosures also help prevent duplicate funding for the same research, assess an investigator's capacity to undertake new projects, and identify potential conflicts of interest, ultimately safeguarding the integrity and efficient use of federal research funds.

-Who filesPrincipal Investigators and others who share responsibility for the design, conduct or reporting of externally supported research in conjunction with
+Who files Principal Investigators and co-PIs listed as contacts on awards.
+These are usually others who share responsibility for the design, conduct or reporting of externally supported research in conjunction with:

 • Sponsored research awards